rstudio/team-admin.rstudio.com/docs/rstudio-workbench/lab-startup-and-packages.md

 https://packagemanager.rstudio.com/all/__linux__/bionic/latest
 ```

-Once you have the correct URL, you can configure RStudio Server Pro
+Once you have the correct URL, you can configure RStudio Workbench

-### Task: Configure RStudio Server Pro
+### Task: Configure RStudio Workbench

-You can find the instructions for configuring RStudio Server Pro in the [RStudio Package Manager admin guide](https://docs.rstudio.com/rspm/admin/), specifically in section [19.1 A Single Repository](https://docs.rstudio.com/rspm/admin/rstudio-server.html#a-single-repository).
+You can find the instructions for configuring RStudio Workbench in the [RStudio Package Manager admin guide](https://docs.rstudio.com/rspm/admin/), specifically in section [19.1 A Single Repository](https://docs.rstudio.com/rspm/admin/rstudio-server.html#a-single-repository).

 Read the instructions, then SSH into your VM instance and edit the file